eliotcochrane/eliotcochrane.github.io/_posts/2023-12-31-lost-art-of-carving.md

 ### Precision in Practice
 #### Carving as the Foundation

-Carving on groomed slopes provides the perfect environment to refine your skiing technique.
+Carving on groomed slopes provides the perfect environment to refine skiing technique.
 The structured slope allows skiers to focus on the subtleties within the turns such as body distribution, positioning, and edge control.
 By mastering these fundamentals on piste, skiers can take these senses of precision and control for a more controlled off piste experience.

 Each carve down a groomed trail becomes a deliberate and focused task in technique.
 The skills honed will provide a backbone to tackle even greater challenges off piste.
 The turns are not about being perfect like a world cup skier but are in fact about instilling confidence.
-Bringing this confidence to off piste slopes will enable the finesse and grace seen in your favorite ski films.
+Bringing this confidence to off piste slopes will enable the finesse and grace seen in popular ski films.

 ### Edge Control
 #### Key to Versatility